defenseunicorns/leapfrogai-deployment/README.md

 ## Future Improvements

 - [ ] NVIDIA GPU images pushed directly to GHCR instead of local docker building
-- [ ] Zarf packages pushed directly to GHCR so cloning of the repositories is not required
+- [ ] Zarf packages pushed directly to GHCR so that you only need to download the package instead of the source repository
+- [ ] Fix and remove the temporary Kyverno policy workaround
 - [ ] Migration of these instructions over to our WIP LeapfrogAI documentation website
-- [ ] Use and explanation of [NVIDIA GPU Operator](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/overview.html) for GPU instructions
+- [ ] Use [NVIDIA GPU Operator](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/overview.html) for GPU instructions
+- [ ] Eventually remove or completely refactor [zarf-package-k3d-airgap](https://github.com/defenseunicorns/zarf-package-k3d-airgap)
+- [ ] Move and officially adopt [gpu-support-test](https://github.com/justinthelaw/gpu-support-test) as a deployment tool and step
 - [ ] Use of [UDS Core](https://github.com/defenseunicorns/uds-core) and [UDS CLI](https://github.com/defenseunicorns/uds-cli)